corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 Why not to perform distribution on CZ level, via some centralised solution like Network Map or Doorman?
 Simply because some Business Networks might be uncomfortable with sharing their proprietary code with third party services.

-#### CorDapps list
+#### CorDapps descriptors

-On start, each node will be pulling down a list of CorDapps which it **must** have installed to be able to transact on the BN.
-This list will be distributed by BNO via Corda flows.
-BNO will be notifying each member about any update to it.
-The proposed data structure:
+Each CorDapp will be defined by a CorDapp descriptor.
+The list of CorDapps which a node **must** have installed to be able to transact on the BN, will be distributed by BNO via Corda flows included into CDS implementation.

 ```
 {